Intergraph.ai is launching in Q2: Apply for Early-Access!

 1. The Limits of Scarcity Economics

-Labor as a temporary coordination mechanism
+Labor as a Coordination Mechanism

 2. Agents as Economic Actors